REAL ESTATE SHERIFF’S SALE FREQUENTLY ASKED QUESTIONS

 The property is sold to the highest bidder.
-All bids are verbal and take place on the day of the sale and at the time of the sale.
+All bids are verbal.
 The Plaintiff will be represented at the sale and will open the bidding.
-The Plaintiff’s representative May be bidding more or less than the judgment amount.
+The Plaintiff’s representative may be bidding more or less than the judgment amount.
 It is an amount only they know prior to the sale.

 Is a Sheriff Sale a Tax Sale?

 No. For information on Tax Sales contact the Tax Claim Bureau, 724-662-3800 Ext 2233.